-Graduate Adviser: W. W. Thomson Principals: Carpelan, Gillett, Johnson, Luck, Mayhew, Pengelley, Ruibal, Shoemaker, Ting, Vasek San Diego State University: Graduate Adviser: J. B. Zedler Principals: Atkins, Carpenter, Clark, Cohn, B. D. Collier, C. F. Cooper, Cox, Dexter, Ebert, Etheridge, Farris, Ford, Hays, Hazen, Hurlbert, A. W. Johnson, Miller, Sloan, J. B. Zedler, P. H. Zedler Genetics Both San Diego State University and the University of California, Berkeley, cover a wide range of specialized fields in genetics in which the student may prepare himself for his qualifying examination or, in greater depth, for his research.
+Graduate Adviser: J. B. Zedler Principals: Atkins, Carpenter, Clark, Cohn, B. D. Collier, C. F. Cooper, Cox, Dexter, Ebert.
+Etheridge, Farris, Ford, Hazen, Hurlbert, A. W. Johnson, Miller, Sloan, J. B. Zedler, P. H. Zedler The University is negotiating to transfer the joint doctoral program in ecology from the University of California at Riverside to the Genetics Both San Diego State University and the University of California, Berkeley, cover a wide range of specialized fields in genetics in which the student may prepare himself for his gualifying examination or, in greater depth, for his research.
 At San Diego, the specific fields best represented are population genetics, radiation genetics, physiological and developmental genetics, and cytogenetics.
-Al Berkeley, the fields are population genetics, evolution, biochemical and developmental genetics, human genetics, and cytogenetics.
-An undergraduate major in genetics or its equivalent in biological sciences can be considered as standard preparation for admission to the doctoral program in genetics, although completion d additional courses in mathematics and statistics, language, physical chemistry and biochemistry, and in biology generally are helpful and will often reduce the time required for the doctoral program.
+At Berkeley, the fields are population genetics, evolution, biochemical and developmental genetics, human genetics, and cytogenetics.
+An undergraduate major in genetics or its equivalent in biological sciences can be considered as standard preparation for admission to the doctoral program in genetics, although completion of additional courses in mathematics and statistics, language, physical chemistry and biochemistry, and in biology generally are helpful and will often reduce the time required for the doctoral program.
 Other majors in related fields may be considered for admission to the doctoral degree program in genetics.
-On admission to the program, the student is guided by the requirements for the doctoral degree program given in Part Four of this catalog.
+On admission to the program, the student is guided by the requirements for the doctoral degree program given in Part Three of this catalog.
 The student will normally spend his first year in the program completing his year of residency at the University of California, Berkeley.
 It is desirable for the student to complete his foreign language requirement, if any, and his qualifying examination during this year and to be advanced to candidacy.
-Staff The following faculty members of the genetics groups of the cooperating institutions will act as principals in the doctoral program, being available for direction of research and as members d University of California, Berkeley:
+Staff The following faculty members of the genetics groups of the cooperating institutions will act as principals in the doctoral program, being available for direction of research and as members of doctoral committees.
+University of California, Berkeley:

-Graduate Adviser: J. Fristrom Principals: Brown, Cameron, Fogel, Fristrom, Lerner, Libby, Jr., Palmour, St. Lawrence, Spieth San Diego State University: Graduate Adviser: D. Futch Principals: Awbrey, Baer, Barnett, Daugherty, Davis, Diehl, Futch, Johnson, Kelly, Ratty, Rinehart, Taylor, Thwaites, Wedberg Courses Acceptable on Master's Degree Programs UPPER DIVISION COURSES Biology Courses 505.
-(161.)
-History of Biology (3) I, II Prerequisite: A college course in biology.
+Graduate Adviser: J. Fristrom Principals: Brown, Fogel, Fristrom, Libby, Jr., Palmour, St. Lawrence, Spieth San Diego State University:

+Graduate Adviser: D. Futch

+Principals: Awbrey, Baer, Barnett, Daugherty, Davis, Diehl, Futch, Johnson, Kelly, Ratty, Rinehart, Taylor, Thwaites, Wedberg

+Courses Acceptable on Master's Degree Programs

+UPPER DIVISION COURSES

+Biology Courses

+505. (161.)
+History of Biology (3) I, II

+Prerequisite: A college course in biology.

 Lectures and reports tracing scientific development of biology with emphasis on the influence of personalities and trends of the times.
 519. (175.)
-Statistical Methods in Biology (3) I Two lectures and three hours of laboratory.
+Statistical Methods in Biology (3) | Two lectures and three hours of laboratory.

 Prerequisite: Biology 520, 540 or 560.

 Application of statistical techniques to biological data.
 Not open to students with credit for another upper division course in statistics except with written approval of the chairman of the department offering the student's major to be filed with the Evaluations Office.

 520. (110.)
-Ecology (4) I, II Two lectures and six hours of laboratory.
+Ecology (4) I, II

+Two lectures and six hours of laboratory.